Service Learning & Study Abroad Opportunities

 Studying abroad takes learning to another level.
 Whether you’re interested in international service learning or immersing yourself in another culture, you can make the most of your college experience through Chemeketa’s programs.

 Chemeketa offers service learning abroad programs to Nicaragua and Mexico and one study abroad program to Japan.
 If you would like to pursue a different study abroad program, you can consult with Teter Kapan, Director of International Programs, to see how it would fit into your academic goals.

 Sustainability Across Borders

 Don’t have plans for spring break?
-Join Chemeketa’s team to Nicaragua this school year!
-Expect a rewarding trip that mixes study, service, and travel.
-You will spend winter term studying International Development, and then travel to an AMOS compound in Managua, Nicaragua over spring break.
-While in Nicaragua, students will do health-related service in the local villages with AMOS.
-The Nicaraguan based humanitarian agency provides health services and health education and has built strong community ties that have endured over many years.
-Expect to build relationships with the locals while assembling water filters, eating community dinner, and playing games with the children.
+Join Chemeketa’s team to Belize this school year!
+Expect a rewarding program that mixes study, service, and travel.
+Students will spend winter term studying International Development.
+While in Belize students will do health related service project in the local villages with TIDE.

 The total cost of the program is $2,300*, which includes deposit, tuition, air, lodging, meals, project fees, insurance and bus transportation.